viamrobotics/docs/docs/manage/data/query.md

 ---
-title: "Query Data"
+title: "Query Data with SQL or MQL"
-linkTitle: "Query Data"
+linkTitle: "Query Data with SQL or MQL"
 weight: 40
 no_list: true
 type: "docs"